 The Law School community recognizes that students from different cultural, educational, and experiential backgrounds enrich the educational environment of the entire student body.
-The Admissions Committee encourages members of historically disadvantaged groups, or members of groups that have been underrepresented in the legal profession, and first generation college and/or law students to apply.
+The Admissions Committee encourages members of historically disadvantaged groups, members of groups that have been underrepresented in the legal profession, and first generation college and/or law students to apply.
 The Law School supports its commitment to diversity through academic and social support, and through financial assistance as determined by our scholarship resources.

 The Law School begins accepting applications for first-year J.D. admission on September 1.
 The Law School follows a modified rolling admissions process.
-Applications are placed before the Committee as they become complete although, typically, the Admissions Committee does not begin meeting until early December.
-Decisions are mailed throughout the winter and spring.
+Applications are placed before the Committee as they become complete although, typically, the Admissions Committee does not begin meeting until early November.
+Decisions are mailed throughout the winter, spring, and summer.
 Some candidates may receive decisions comparatively quickly based upon the overall and relative strength of their applications.
-Some candidates' applications will be "held" for consideration and comparison with the larger applicant pool.
+Some candidates' applications will be “wait-listed” or "held" for consideration and comparison with the larger applicant pool.

 Notification of Decisions

 The Admissions Committee notifies applicants of their decisions via regular U.S. mail or international airmail only.
-Decisions are not released via e-mail, telephone, or facsimile under any circumstances.
-The members of the Admissions Committee and the staff of the Office of Admissions strictly adhere to this policy in order to protect the confidentiality of each applicant.
+Decisions are not released via e-mail, telephone, or facsimile.
+The members of the Admissions Committee and the staff of the Office of Admissions adhere to this policy in order to protect the confidentiality of each applicant.